 The third row of seats is also very roomy indeed, roomy enough for even tall adults to travel comfortably.
 In fact, the rearmost seats are some of the roomiest in the class, so if you need a posh team bus for your five-a-side team plus substitutes, this is it.
 Access is also good thanks to huge rear doors and a large gap between the seats to clamber through.

 All of the seats behind the front ones can be raised or lowered - and in the case of the middle ones, slid and reclined - electrically.
 This has both positives and negatives.
 On the plus side, it’s very easy, but on the negative side, it’s very slow.
 If you’re trying to get lots of people into the car when it’s raining, you won’t want to be waiting around for the seat mechanisms to finish doing their thing.

-With all seven seats in place, the boot is big enough for a few shopping bags or a couple of carry-on cases, but in five-seat mode, the load area is immense.
+With all seven seats in place, the boot can carry 326 litres of luggage – enough for a few shopping bags or a couple of carry-on cases, but in five-seat mode, the load area is immense.
 The split tailgate arrangement also provides a handy shelf to make loading heavy items easier, or to act as a bench while removing muddy boots.
 Turn your X7 into a two-seater, and there’s enough room to carry a moderately sized sofa.
 All the chairs fold flat into the floor, leaving you with a flush load area, too.